Hinduism - Sex and Gurus

 Most of our ancient seers, including the seven seers, were married.
 They had one or more wives and had children through them.
 They also often enjoyed sex with other women and celestial nymphs.
 The progenitor of Indian people, Bharata, was born from a relationship between sage Viswamitra and the heavenly beauty Menaka, who was sent by Indra to entice him and disturb his austerity.

 Satyavati, wife of Santanu, had a son named Krsna Dvaipayana, also known as Vyasa, before her marriage.
 She bore him through sage Parasara, who saw her alone one day, when she was ferrying passengers across a river.
 She had a bad body odor.
 Sage Parasara promised to remove her bad odor, if only she would consent to sleep with him.
 Afraid that he would curse her if she refused, she agreed to satisfy his lust.
 As promised, Parasara removed her bad body odor.
 A son was also born to her from that union.
 When Vicitravirya, her second son through her husband, Santanu, died without children, sage Vyasa helped both the widows, to conceive sons and continue the Bharata race.
 He also slept with one of the servant girls sent by Satyavati, to whom Vidura was born.
 Even the Pandavas and Kauravas were born under strange circumstances outside marriage.
 In the Ramayana, we have the story of Bali forcibly taking away Tara, the wife of his brother Sugriva and keeping her in his palace.
 When Bali was killed by Lord Rama, she returned to her husband.
-In the same epic, we see Rama subjecting his wife who was in captive to a fire test before accepting her chastity.
+In the same epic, we see Rama subjecting his wife who was in captivity until then to a fire test before accepting her chastity and purity.
 Later in the story, when a commoner doubted her chastity, he banished her to forests.

 Sex in the Upanishads